PhantomMike/100-days-of-code/log.md

+## Day 55: May 11, 2017

+**Today's Progress:** Moare work using VS and C# to write various console apps.

+**Thoughts:** Helping out with some compare and contrast of IDEs and managed languages.
+Finished code to use system speaker to play tunes.

 ## Day 54: May 10, 2017

 **Today's Progress:** Working on some post-AP projects using VS and C# to write console apps.